Chart Color Schemes

 Health performance in Scarborough - Newport is well below average with prevalence of common health conditions notable across both younger and older age cohorts

 Scarborough - Newport faces significant health challenges, with common conditions prevalent across both younger and older age groups.
-Private health cover is high at approximately 54% (~9,863 people), compared to 51.3% in Greater Brisbane.
+Approximately 54% of its total population (~9,863 people) has private health cover, higher than Greater Brisbane's 51.3%.

 Frequently Asked Questions - Health